JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-android-layout.md

 `release` build types or custom flavors like `demo` and `full`.
 It made them accessible by constructions like `val androidDebug by getting { ... }`.

-In the new Android source set layout, those source sets are created in the `afterEvaluate` phase.
+The new Android source set layout makes use of Android [`onVariants`](https://developer.android.com/reference/tools/gradle-api/8.0/com/android/build/api/variant/AndroidComponentsExtension#onVariants(com.android.build.api.variant.VariantSelector,kotlin.Function1)) to create source sets.
 It makes such expressions invalid, leading to errors like `org.gradle.api.UnknownDomainObjectException: KotlinSourceSet with name 'androidDebug' not found`.

 To work around that, use the new `invokeWhenCreated()` API in your `build.gradle.kts` file: